Skip to main content

 What does it take for a successful EV road trip?
 Power and planning – according to AGL team members Andy and Shiv.

-Would you take a road trip in an electric vehicle?
 When we needed to get our Tesla Y from Melbourne to Sydney for an electric vehicle expo, team members Andy and Shiv put their hands up for the job.
-By the end of their journey, Andy and Shiv were sold on the EV’s comfort, drivability and cost to charge.
+By the end of the journey, Andy and Shiv were sold on the EV’s comfort, drivability and cost to charge.

 “Through my job I’m pretty well-informed on EVs and was confident we would have no problems, but I didn’t know our vehicle would do this much planning for us.
 That was a real surprise-and-delight moment and made everything so easy,” Andy says.